jpverkamp/blog/content/programming/daily-programmer/2013-03-28-path-to-philosophy.md

      (hash-ref (car (hash-ref content 'revisions)) '*)]))
 ```

 Now we have the actual content of the page in the original <a title="MediaWiki Syntax" href="http://www.mediawiki.org/wiki/Help:Formatting">MediaWiki syntax</a>.
-Links will look like this `[[target|text]]`, so we should just be able to write a simple {{< wikipedia "regular expression" >}} and we'll be golden, right?
+Links will look like this `[[target|text]]`, so we should just be able to write a simple [[wiki:regular expression]]() and we'll be golden, right?
 Well, not so much.
 There are a number of additional rules that we're supposed to follow:

 * Take the first link in the main body of the page, except:
 * Ignore links in parentheses